project-chip/matter-openwrt/README.md

 This repository is intended to be included as a package feed in an OpenWrt buildroot, and familiarity with the configuration and use of the OpenWrt build system is assumed in the following instructions.
 Please refer to the [OpenWrt Developer Guide](https://openwrt.org/docs/guide-developer/start) for general guidance on building an OpenWrt system.

 Note that this repository is aimed primarily at Matter implementers and OpenWrt integrators, and provides source packages only.
+The general policy for the packages in this feed is to target the latest stable release of OpenWrt, currently this is the **24.10.x** line of releases.

 ### Adding the feed